Online Performance Practice

 The module is delivered by Bianca Mastrominico and Helen Varley Jamieson.
 This teaching collaboration brings together in-house professional expertise with one of the leading voices in the international digital performance field.

-What equipment will I need for the course?
+What equipment will I need for this course?

 You will require access to a computer (plus webcam) or laptop, and a smartphone, with internet connectivity.
 All other necessary equipment will be provided.

 Student support/access to facilities

 For the duration of your course you will be able to make use of our on-campus learning resource centre as well as access to our full range of online resources, including e-books and academic journals.